GugzNutz/42-Curriculum/README.md

-# 42-Curriculum
+# Libft
-My Cursus as a 42 Alumni
+Write my own library with my own functions as the first project in the 42 Cursus.